libratom/libratom/README.md

 To install and test this software in a new Python virtual environment in Ubuntu 16.04LTS or newer:

-Make sure Python 3.6 or newer, python3-pip, and python3-venv are installed:
+Make sure Python 3.6 or newer, python3-pip, and python3-venv are installed.
+Open a terminal and type the following command:

 ```shell
 sudo apt install python3 python3-pip python3-venv
 ```

 Create and activate a Python virtual environment:

 ```shell
 python3 -m venv venv
 source venv/bin/activate